 If you need to stock up on Southwest Airlines Rapid Rewards points, you have a few options.
 You can earn points from flying on Southwest, booking rental cars or hotel rooms with their partners, and shopping via their portal.

 However, the quickest and most lucrative way to earn Rapid Rewards points is through credit card sign-up bonuses.
-Southwest has co-branded credit cards to choose from.
+Southwest has co-branded Southwest credit cards to choose from.
 Points earned through the Chase co-branded cards are eligible for the Companion Pass qualification.
-The Southwest Companion Pass is one of the best values out there.

 Additionally, Chase Ultimate Rewards can be transferred to Southwest’s loyalty program.
 However, transfers from Chase Ultimate Rewards to Southwest will not count towards the Companion Pass qualification.

 Southwest Credit Cards